-Over time the two parties have both their shifted and persistent topics.
-The Republicans shifted their topics from war to business, school, then to nationalism related to border, immigration, and job security.
-The Democrats shifted from national security, to economy, energy, then to election & vote.
-The Republican Party persistently has had religious topics such as Father, Son, economic topics such as business, tax, and national interest topics related to freedom and nation.
-The Democratic Party has consistently had a future-oriented topic dream, an energy topic such as green energy, and a healthcare topic such as Medicare.
+Over time the two parties have both some topics that have shifted and some that are persistent.
+The Republicans shifted their topics from war to business and school, then to nationalism related to the border, immigration, and job security.
+The Democrats shifted from national security, to the economy and energy, then to elections and voting.
+The Republican Party persistently has had religious topics such as father, son, economic topics such as business and taxes, and national interest topics related to freedom and nation.
+The Democratic Party has consistently had the future-oriented topic, “dream”, an energy topic such as “green energy”, and a healthcare topic such as “Medicare”.

-Below is a snapshot from an interactive topic model.
+Below is a snapshot from interactive topic model visualizations.
 On the left, the number of bubbles represents the number of topics.
 The size of each bubble represents the percentage of tokens.
 The more the bubble is, the more weight it carries in each group.
 On the right is the list of top-30 most relevant terms for the selected topic as indicated by Red.

 Figure 4.
 A Snapshot from Interactive Democratic 2004 Topic Model Visualization with pyLDAvis